ingpoc/stock_mcp_server/README.md

 3. **Tool schema issues**: Make sure all tools have proper schema definitions
 4. **Claude Desktop version**: Keep Claude Desktop updated to the latest version
 5. **Server name mismatch**: Server name in code must match configuration file
+6. **Large data responses**: If Claude struggles processing large datasets, use segmented analysis:
+   - First get a portfolio summary with `get_portfolio_summary`
+   - Then analyze one segment at a time with `portfolio_analysis` using the segment parameter
+   - Use smaller segment sizes (3-5 stocks) for detailed analysis

+### Handling Large Portfolios

+For large portfolios (20+ stocks), the server implements a segmented approach:

+1. **Get Portfolio Summary**:
+   - Use `get_portfolio_summary` to see an overview of your portfolio
+   - This shows total stocks, sectors, and recommended segmentation

+2. **Analyze in Segments**:
+   - Use `portfolio_analysis` with the `segment` parameter
+   - Start with segment 1, then progress through each segment
+   - Example: "Analyze segment 1 of my portfolio", then "Analyze segment 2..."

+3. **Control Segment Size**:
+   - Default segment size is 5 stocks
+   - Use `segment_size` parameter to adjust (1-10 stocks per segment)
+   - Example: "Analyze segment 1 with segment_size=3 for detailed analysis"

+4. **Request Levels of Detail**:
+   - Use `include_details=false` for quick overview (default)
+   - Use `include_details=true` for comprehensive metrics and insights

 ## Testing